A Simple Algorithm for Computing BOCP: Abstract

 \section{Abstract}

-The boundaries of \textit{conic polygons} consist of conic segments or second degree curves.
-The conic polygon has two degenerate or special cases: the linear polygon and the circular-arc polygon.
-The natural problem --- boolean operation on linear polygons, has been \textit{well} studied.
-Surprisingly, (almost) no article \textit{focuses on} the problem of boolean operation on circular-arc polygons, which actually can also find many applications, implying that if there is a targeted solution for boolean operation on circular-arc polygons, which should be favourable for potential users.
-In this article, we devise a concise data structure, and then develop a targeted algorithm called R{ E2L}.
-Our method is surprisingly simple, easy-to-implement but without loss of efficiency.
-Given two circular-arc polygons with $m$ and $n$ edges respectively, we prove that the proposed method runs in $O(m+n+(l+k)\log l)$ time, using $O(m+n+l+k)$ space, where $k$ is the number of intersections, and $l$ is the number of {related edge}s.
-The experimental results show our proposed algorithm is significantly faster than the ones that are by directly appealing to the existing algorithms.
+In this article, we devise a concise algorithm for computing BOCP.
+Our method is simple, easy-to-implement but without loss of efficiency.
+Given two circular-arc polygons with $m$ and $n$ edges respectively, our method runs in $O(m+n+(l+k)\log l)$ time, using $O(m+n+k)$ space, where $k$ is the number of intersections, and $l$ is the number of {edge}s.
+Our algorithm has the power to approximate to linear complexity when $k$ and $l$ are small.
+The superiority of the proposed algorithm is also validated through empirical study.

 }

 \IEEEdisplaynotcompsoctitleabstractindextext